deepakhj/cadent/README.md

     localhost:6061/ops/status

-IF you want a specific exerver set
+IF you want a specific server set

     localhost:6061/echo-example/ops/status